CSE232-MSU/CSE232/Labs/lab03.md

 # Lab 03 - Functions

+**Warning**: Parts of this lab cannot be seen with GitHub dark mode or a dark mode browser extension enabled.

 ## Pagers and Help

 Often, you want to be able to view files in the terminal (instead of opening them in a text editor like Atom or gedit).
 There are a few ways to view files from the terminal -- these commands are referred to as _pagers_.